Last Updated on July 18, 2021 by Chenée Lewis

-Right now it’s June.
-That means it’s barbecue season, blueberry season, and ice cream season — three big reasons that you NEED to make this cobbler!
+I love summer!
+It’s barbecue season, blueberry season, and ice cream season — three big reasons that you NEED to make this cobbler!
 This smoky, sweet skillet blueberry cobbler with whiskey smoked sugar and a tender, crunchy biscuit topping is all you need to feel like summertime!
 It starts with a rich, spiced blueberry filling that is cooked up right in the skillet.
-Then we’ll top our blueberries with a tender biscuit topping and the added touch of whiskey barrel smoked sugar.
+Then we’ll top our blueberry filling with a tender biscuit topping and the added touch of whiskey barrel smoked sugar.
 This cobbler will make you the star of your next barbecue!

 This cast iron blueberry cobbler comes together so easily right in the skillet, and is topped with an easy buttermilk biscuit topping and the amazing flavor of smoked raw sugar.
 It’s very easy to put together!
 Here’s what you’ll need:

 - unsalted butter – to keep your blueberry filling from sticking to the skillet, and to add buttery richness to your biscuit topping.